GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 ---

 # Governance Procedures
+* The standard procedures for governance proposals voted on by Delegates - using the voting power conveyed by the GAIA token - are set out here.
+  * The Governor contract is responsible for executing Gaia Improvement Proposals ("GIPs") that upgrade Gaia and/or components of the Gaia governance system.
+It allows for delegated voting power to be used to vote on GIPs, which are queued for permissionless execution on Ethereum if passed.
+  * The Governor contract is an OpenZeppelin smart contract deployed on Ethereum: [contract]
+  * The Timelock contract is an OpenZeppelin smart contract deployed on Ethereum: [contract]
+* The Governor contract is responsible for executing proposals related to:
+  * Gaia upgrades;
+  * Upgrades to the Governor contract;
+  * Upgrades to the GAIA token contract; and
+  * Upgrades to the Security Multisig (i.e. to the Security Council and Security Council Members).

+# Gaia Improvement Proposals (GIPs)
 Gaia Improvement Proposals (“**GIPs**") are the primary mechanism for enacting changes to Gaia and the Gaia DAO’s governance procedures.
 GIPs serve as a means of fostering community discourse and collective decision-making within the Gaia DAO.

 ## Step 1: Ideation